IntuitiveWebSolutions/homebrew-bc-local/README.md

 ## How do I run BriteCore?

+> [!WARNING]
+> Make sure that your Podman setup has enough resources allocated (≥ 8GB memory) to it in order to run a BriteCore site.
+The site is available once the `web` pod (seen using `bc-local status`) is `Running` all containers.

+This will launch a local britecore site from scratch.
 ```sh
 bc-local bootstrap
 bc-local status
 bc-local open web
 ```

-This will launch a local britecore site from scratch.
-Make sure that your Podman setup has enough resources allocated (≥ 8GB memory) to it in order to run a BriteCore site.
-The site is available once the `web` pod (seen using `bc-local status`) is `Running` all containers.

 ## How can I use this to develop BriteCore?